ColoredCow/portal/docs/development_guideline.md

 ## Working in the `portal` repo
-1. Pulling with submodules

-    * Once you have set up the submodules you can update the repository with fetch/pull like you would normally do.
-To pull everything including the submodules, use the ```--recurse-submodules``` and the ```--remote``` parameter in the git pull command.
+1. Push your local changes to Github.
+    * Once you have updated you master branch with the latest changes, you can follow these steps to create a new branch, make changes, and push it to GitHub.

         ```sh
-        cd project/
-        git checkout develop           # switch to develop branch
-        git pull origin develop --recurse-submodules  # pull all changes in the develop branch in the repo including, changes in the develop branch of submodules
-        git submodule update --remote  # pull all changes for the submodules
-        ```

-2. Push your local changes to Github.

-    * Once you have updated you develop branch with the latest changes, you can follow these steps to create a new branch, make changes, and push it to GitHub.

-        ```sh
         git checkout -b branchname     # create a branch where you will commit your changes
         git add .                      # stage the changes
-        git commit -m 'message'        # commit the changes
+        git commit -m 'commit message'        # commit the changes
         git push origin branchname     # push your local branch to GitHub and then create a Pull Request
         ```

-## Working in a `submodule` repo

-1. Updating the submodules with lastest changes

-    * However, you can use these commands to pull updates from the latest develop on submodule individually.

-        ```sh
-        cd project/Modules/MODULENAME
-        git checkout develop            # switch to develop branch
-        git pull origin develop         # pull updates from latest develop
-        ```
-2. Push your local changes to Github

-    *  Once you have updated the develop branch with the latest changes, you can follow these steps to create Pull Request on submodule repo.

-        ```sh
-        git checkout -b branchname     # create a branch where you will commit your changes
-        git add .                      # stage the changes
-        git commit -m 'message'        # commit the changes
-        git push origin branchname     # push your local branch to GitHub submodule repo and then create a Pull Request
-        ```

 **Note: For creating migrations and seeders**

-When you are working in specified submodule, create migrations/seeders in the specified submodule instead of the main portal module.
+When you are working in specified module, create migrations/seeders in the specified module instead of the main portal module.

-## Submodule Tips

-There are a few things you can do to make working with submodules a little easier.

-1. Submodule Foreach

-    * Git provides a command that lets us execute an arbitrary shell command on every submodule.
-For our example we assume that we want to checkout develop branch in all submodules.

-        ```sh
-        git submodule foreach 'git checkout develop'   # checkout develop branch in all submodules
-        ```

 ## Coding Guidelines and Conventions